 1 Scope

-This clause shall start on a new page.

 The present document studies media-related aspects for 6G mobile networks for improvement of existing services and support of new services, to meet the 6G system requirements as developed in TR 22.870 [22870] and captured by TS 22.abc [22ABC], as well as in alignment with the architecture study documented in TR 23.801-01 [23801].

 Editor's note: The above references should be replaced with a reference to normative specification, when available.

-This study is identifies media-related opportunities and gaps in the context of 6G.
+This study identifies media-related opportunities and gaps in the context of 6G.
 Objectives include, but are not limited to

 - support the 6G studies in other working groups with media-related aspects